I must get at least one email a day that asks me about the Stamp Marks (also called Hallmarks) inside their ring.

 Marks can also be wrong!

 Keep in mind, things can happen.
 Stamps or Marks can be wrong.
 The Diamonds could have been swapped out, or the mountings reused.
 The Jeweler could have forgot to restamp the correct information on the ring.
 You never know.
-They could have also grabbed the wrong stamp (literally a metal stamp and a hammer) and struck the wrong info.
+They could have also grabbed the wrong stamp (literally a metal stamp, called a Karat Punch Steel Stamp, like this one HERE and a Forged Steel Chasing Hammer) and struck the wrong info.
 Plus, some rings don’t even have any stamps.
 You should know though, that rings sold in the USA should.
 If it’s not stamped, it could be anything.

 A Jeweler also wrote in telling me they’ve run across customers who polish out marks inside rings.
 For example, a ring had the engraving “14KGP“, which stands for 14k Gold Plated, and they buffed out the P, so it looked like 14KG (not knowing that 14 Karat Gold is written as 14K, and not 14KG).
 You just don’t know what you’ll run across.